kpath/Vagrant-CRS/README.md

 `[vagrant@localhost]$ /vagrant/scripts/atg/startProduction.sh`

+Both servers start in the foreground.
+To stop them either press control-c or close the window.

 Key Information:

 - The ATGProduction server's primary HTTP port is 8080.
 You access its dynamo admin at: http://192.168.70.5:8080/dyn/admin